Matthew-DBrown/Si-Pixel-Front-End/THEORY.md

 the OPA818 would excel, however their package form makes prototyping difficult, hence their omission [^6].

+Pulse shaping circuits typically include multiple RC or CR sections, each contributing to alter the decay and rise times of the output.
+Each section can load the next if not separated by a buffer [^7].
+Op amps may be used as buffers in the source follower configuration, however these can introduce distortion and hence noise on the output, especially if they are not unity gain stable [^8].
+It is therefore proposed that dedicated buffers are used instead, again with sufficiently large bandwidth and slew rate.
+Exceeding this criteria is the BUF602, with a 1 GHz bandwidth and an exceptionally high slew rate of 8000 V/μs [^9].

 ## Footnotes
 [^1]: Knoll GF.
 Radiation detection and measurement.
 John Wiley & Sons; 2010.